Music of Cuba: Overview

+Classical music

 18th and 19th centuries

 Among internationally heralded composers of the "serious" genre can be counted the Baroque composer Esteban Salas y Castro (1725–1803), who spent much of his life teaching and writing music for the Church.
 He was followed in the Cathedral of Santiago de Cuba by the priest Juan París (1759–1845).
 París was an exceptionally industrious man and an important composer.
 He encouraged continuous and diverse musical events.p181 Aside from rural music and Afro-Cuban folk music, the most popular kind of urban Creole dance music in the 19th century was the contradanza, which commenced as a local form of the English country dance and the derivative French contredanse and Spanish contradanza.
 While many contradanzas were written for dance, from the mid-century several were written as light-classical parlor pieces for piano.
 The first distinguished composer in this style was Manuel Saumell (1818–1870), who is sometimes accordingly hailed as the father of Cuban creole musical development.
 According to Helio Orovio, "After Saumell's visionary work, all that was left to do was to develop his innovations, all of which profoundly influenced the history of Cuban nationalist musical movements."

 In the hands of his successor, Ignacio Cervantes Kavanagh, the piano idiom related to the contradanza achieved even greater sophistication.
 Cervantes was called by Aaron Copland a "Cuban Chopin" because of his Chopinesque piano compositions.
 Cervantes' reputation today rests almost solely upon his famous forty-one Danzas Cubanas, which Carpentier said, "occupy the place that the Norwegian Dances of Grieg or the Slavic Dances of Dvořák occupy in the music of their respective countries".
 Cervantes' never-finished opera, Maledetto, is forgotten.